top of page

-You've taken that brave first step.
+You've taken that first step.
 Sitting quietly, ready to connect with your inner world, you extend a gentle invitation to that hurt part of yourself.
 And then... silence.
-Or maybe worse than silence – a door slams shut in your mind, or a wave of distraction sweeps you away from your intention.
-Perhaps you're met with a surge of anger that seems to say, "Don't you dare come any closer."
+Or maybe worse than silence....a door slams shut in your mind, or a blank, wave of distraction.
+Maybe you're met with anger that seems to say, "Don't you dare come any closer."

-I want you to know something important: This moment of rejection, this turning away – it's not a failure.
+I want you to know that this moment of rejection, this turning away is not a failure.
 It's actually a profound message of protection, wrapped in resistance.

 The Wisdom of Withdrawal